📩Sending Transactions on Solana

 Requiring the recommended value (or higher) for our staked connections ensures that Helius sends high-quality transactions and that we won't be rate-limited by validators.

-This method is designed to be the easiest way to build, send, and land a transaction on Solana.
 Note that by using the Helius recommended fee, transactions sent by Helius users on one of our standard paid plans will be routed through our staked connections, guaranteeing nearly 100% transaction delivery.

 Node.js SDK